catfoolyou/Block-Bypass/README.md

 Full writeup and instructions are here: https://br1ck.vercel.app/

+## Idfk what this is, Jones was bitching about it so it could be good
+It may be possible on unenrolled Chromebooks with developer mode enabled to run `vpd—i RW_VPD -s check_enrollment=1` in VT2 to bypass policy and re-enroll.
+An exploit kit named Rigtoolsv2 also claims to have functionality called `Riienrollment`, which can also bypass enrollment policy set in the admin console.

 ## Fakemurk/murkmod
 To prevent admin from checking unenrollment via GAC (admin console) and finding unenrolled chromebooks, use FakeMurk or Murkmod.